gundurraga/TextAnalysis-API/README.md

 # TextAnalysis API

-TextAnalysis API is an open-source project that provides advanced natural language processing capabilities through a simple API.
-Built with Python, FastAPI, and Hugging Face Transformers, it offers a range of text analysis features for developers and researchers.
+TextAnalysis API is an open-source project that provides natural language processing capabilities through a simple, self-hosted API.
+Built with Python, FastAPI, and various NLP libraries, it offers a range of text analysis features for developers and researchers.
+This project aims to provide a free, open-source alternative to commercial NLP services.

 ## Features